Official Medical Sponsor of the Pittsburgh Marathon

-UPMC Sports Medicine is the official medical sponsor of the Dick’s Sporting Goods Pittsburgh Marathon, as it has been for every Pittsburgh Marathon.
-Here are some facts about our participation:
+UPMC Sports Medicine is the official medical sponsor of the Dick’s Sporting Goods Pittsburgh Marathon.

-- UPMC Sports Medicine, along with the UPMC Department of Emergency Medicine and City of Pittsburgh Bureau of Emergency Medical Services, leads a team of more than 250 medical volunteers from UPMC and other local hospitals and EMS bureaus providing care for the 18,000+ registered runners and walkers.
+UPMC Sports Medicine, with the UPMC Department of Emergency Medicine and City of Pittsburgh Bureau of Emergency Medical Services, leads a team of more than 250 medical volunteers at the marathon.
+Team members from UPMC, other local hospitals, and EMS bureaus care for the 18,000+ runners and walkers.

 - Certified athletic trainers